Council of Pisa (1135): Clerical marriage

 All marriages involving clerics, monks, and cloistered nuns were annulled.
 It was agreed by all participants of the council that such unions were not regarded as marriage.
-This judgment established celibacy as a major theme in Innocentian politics.
+This judgment established celibacy as a major theme in Innocent's politics.

-Regulate religious orders
+Regulation of religious orders

 Restricted the placement of adolescents into religious orders, unless they show prudence and merit for that type of life.